 Started in 2005 and headquartered in Chicago, Illinois, the Foundation is chaired by Bernie’s wife Rhonda.

-April Is National Sarcoidosis Awareness Month
+April Is National Sarcoidosis

 In 2008, Congress declared April as National Sarcoidosis Awareness Month to bring more attention to this rare, multisystem disease.
 Five years later, we are slowly but surely making progress, both in public awareness and in research of sarcoidosis.
 Purple is the color of the ribbon for sarcoidosis awareness.

 Sarcoidosis causes inflammation, called granuloma, in different areas of the body.
 Because it can appear anywhere from the lungs to the eyes to the heart, it can manifest in a variety of symptoms including swollen lymph nodes, skin sores, and lumps in the lungs—or no symptoms at all.
 With treatment, many people recover, although it can take several years.
 Others may have a harder time and can suffer greater organ damage.
 Even when symptoms subside, called remission, sarcoidosis can return.
 In rare cases, sarcoidosis is fatal.

-Creative Ways to Support The Bernie Mac Foundation!
+Creative Ways To Support The Bernie Mac Foundation

+Check if your company has a corporate match for your charitable contributions, and apply for it.
 Send an email to 25 of your friends/family members/colleagues, and ask them to donate $5 to the Bernie Mac Foundation!
-Make checks payable to the Bernie Mac Foundation, and mail to the office at 150 North Michigan Avenue Suite 2800 Chicago, Illinois 60601.
+Make checks payable to: The Bernie Mac Foundation, and mail to the office at 161 North Clark St. Suite 1700 Chicago, Illinois 60601.